 - Where is it located?
 If the service provided by an organisation in a different jurisdiction, are there any legal implications to that?

 - What happens if my data is lost or becomes corrupted?

 - What happens to my data if I stop using the service?

-An appropriate exemption must be obtained before this data can be hosted externally.
+An appropriate exemption must be obtained before this information/data can be hosted externally.
 Refer to Electronic Information Security - Information Classification Procedure for further information.

 Importantly, if using a commercial cloud-based service, service level agreements should be read carefully before committing any research data, as there are risks:

 - Who owns the IP in your data when held in the Cloud?
 Can the cloud service provider claim copyright ownership or a broad licence to use your stored material?
 Does data held outside Australia need to comply with trans-border copyright laws?

 - What level of access does the service provider have to your cloud?

 - What data protection practices are in place?
 Assessing a public cloud service provider's data management practices can be difficult.
 To mitigate this risk, seek out reputable service providers.

 - What protocols are used in the transfer of large amounts of data between a remote system and cloud infrastructure?
 Is there a virtual private network (VPN) or similarly secure connection to ensure data security, whilst simultaneously safeguarding the network from cyber-attacks?